-The EU Settlement Scheme was rolled out throughout the country as from 21st January 2019 and as from 30th March 2019 can be processed online as well as on an Android phone.
+The EU Settlement Scheme was rolled out throughout the country as from 21st January 2019 and as from 30th March 2019 and can be applied to until June 30th, 2021.

 When applying through the Scheme, there are two options that you can apply for, a Pre-Settled Status or Settled Status.